Tips for your newborn session

 - Patience, patience, patience,

-Newborn sessions can last anywhere from 2-4 hours.
-My sessions average 3 hours.
-It all depends on baby’s mood and willingness to sleep.
+a full newborn session with me can last anywhere from 2-4 hours.
+My full sessions average 2.5 hours.
+It all depends on the baby’s mood and willingness to sleep and the types of posing we are doing.
 You never know what you are going to get.
 Try to not get upset or frustrated if your baby is not wanting to sleep or fussy, babies can pick up on the frustration.
 In the end, if your baby doesn't want to sleep, wide-eyed newborns take gorgeous photos too!

 - Keep it Calm

 Relax.
-Feel free to take a break, take a shower, take a nap, eat with both hands for the first time since your baby was born.
+Feel free to take a break, take a nap, help yourself to coffee or snacks, bring a book or sit and mindlessly scroll social media without worrying about baby!
 Your baby is in safe hands.
-I don't mind and if I need you for anything I will come find you.
-Half of your session will involve cuddling, feeding and diaper changes, don't get upset if your baby is having a hard time falling into a deep sleep, it happens!
+I don't mind and if I need you for anything I will let you know.
+Part of your session time may involve cuddling, feeding and diaper changes, don't get upset if your baby is having a hard time falling into a deep sleep, it happens!

 - Everybody poops!

 Your baby may be in the buff for part of this shoot.
 Please don’t panic if your baby decides to use blankets (or someone) as his/her own personal potty.
-Please don’t feel embarrassed or worry when this happens, because they all do it.
-Props are washed between each use for this reason.
-It would definitely be helpful if you had a stack of old towels, extra wipes, and blankets available for when things get messy.
+Please don’t feel embarrassed or worried when this happens, because they all do it.

-I will be bringing some of my collection of baskets, blankets, knit hats and headbands so you do not have to worry about having these things.
-If you have something special in mind that you've seen or just something that you love that you would like to have me use as a prop let me know ahead of time so that I can do my best to work in into a pose. (and I can make sure that I bring coordinating colors to use as backdrops.)
+I have a large collection of baskets, blankets, knit hats, wraps, and headbands so you do not have to worry about having these things.
+If you have something special in mind that you've seen or just something that you love that you would like to have me use or include in your photos please let me know ahead of time so that I can do my best to work it into a pose.

 - Photos with Baby

 My new Moms almost always balk at being in front of the camera.
 You just had a baby, you are beautiful, I promise.
-Keep it simple, solid colored tops or just a cotton cami so that you can get those beautiful skin to skin pictures.
-By all means wear those yoga pants, if that's what is comfortable!
-There is a good chance I might show up in mine since I do a lot of crawling around on the floor and up and downs.
-This is all about comfort!!
+Keep it simple, solid-colored tops or just a cotton cami so that you can get those beautiful skin-to-skin pictures.
+By all means wear those leggings/yoga pants, if that's what is comfortable!
 For Dad, a short sleeve tee is best, solid color (preferably white or black, no logos).

 Have a more specific question?